 - •Only core courses are used in the calculation of the grade-point average. - •The minimum core grade-point average is 2.30 (DI) and 2.20 (DII) to meet academic standards. - •Be sure to look at your high school's list of NCAA-approved core courses on the Eligibility Center's Web site to make certain that the courses being taken have been approved as core courses.
-The Web site is: https://web3.ncaa.org/hsportal/exec/hsAction?hsActionSubmit=searchHighSchool.
+The Web site is:

-DIVISION I 16 Core-Course Rule
+https://web3.ncaa.org/hsportal/exec/hsAction?hsActionSubmit=searchHighSchool.

-- 4 years of English. - 3 years of mathematics (Algebra I or higher). - 2 years of natural/physical science (1 year of lab if offered by high school). - years of additional English, mathematics or natural/physical science. - 2 years of social studies. - 4 years of additional courses (from any area above, world language or nondoctrinal religion/philosophy).
+DIVISION I DIVISION II 16 Core-Course Rule 16 Core-Course Rule 4 years of English.
+3 years of English.
+3 years of mathematics (Algebra I or higher). years of mathematics (Algebra I or higher). years of natural/physical science (1 year of lab if offered by high years of natural/physical science (1 year of lab if offered by high school). school). years of additional English, 3 years of additional English, mathematics or natural/physical mathematics or natural/physical science. science.
+2 years of social studies.
+2 years of social studies.
+4 years of additional courses (from 4 years of additional courses (from any area above, world language or any area above, world language or nondoctrinal religion/philosophy). nondoctrinal religion/philosophy).